 *Rice sponsorships to feed families who are simply not in a position to purchase food.

-*Village assistance through the provision of building toilets & water wells, providing bedding, raising of pigs to produce an income etc.
+*Village assistance through the provision of building toilets & water wells, providing bedding, raising of pigs to produce an income, etc etc.

 100% donation reaches recipient - there are no middle men, corruption issues, etc. involved with Bali Smiles.
 How it works?
 Sponsors give me cash or deposit into the Bali Smiles Bendigo Bank account.
 I then deposit via international money transfer to the Commonwealth sister bank, the BNI bank in Bali, in Indonesian rupiah.
 This is a bank account I have opened in Bali for this purpose.
 (Unfortunately, there are typically bank charges for this and no bank will waive this fee, so I pay this cost).
 Once money arrives in Bali, my representative, withdraws the money and directs it to where it needs to go.
-Alternatively, I take sums of money when I travel.
+Alternatively, I take sums of money when I travel and purchase rice, goods etc at the Munti market.